How to Ask for the Sale Without Being Pushy in Field Service

 So how can you detach from the outcome of a sale?
 Start by trying these methods recommended by sales trainer Josh Braun:

-The first step is eliminating your expectations that every discussion you have with a lead will end in a sale.
-If that’s your only intention throughout the conversation, it will come across as pushy and ingenuine.
+The first step is eliminating the expectation that every discussion you have with a lead will end in a sale.
+If that’s your only intention throughout the conversation, it will come across as pushy and ungenuine.

 Josh recommends focusing solely on learning about their problem with no ulterior motives.
 When you’re genuinely curious, your prospects will feel more comfortable and open up more easily.
 There’s no longer the feeling of something being forced on them and that they need to put their guard up.

-When you focus on problem solving instead of constantly selling, you’ll actually sell more while simultaneously selling your services to the right people.
+When you focus on problem-solving instead of constantly selling, you’ll sell more while simultaneously selling your services to the right people.
 This means you can expect repeat business from them, and possibly even their referrals!

 As Josh puts it, “Prospects don’t reject you as a person.
 They’re rejecting what you said.
 Those two things sound similar, but they are two completely different mindsets.
 Who you are as a person has nothing to do with a sale or a meeting.”